-- On the basis of concept : I) - Gross working capital: It refers to all the current assets taken together. a. - Net working capital : It is the surplus of current assets over and above current liabilities. b. - A positive net working capital occurs when current assets exceed current liabilities; (i)

-A negative net working capital occurs when current liabilities exceed current assets.
-A negative (ii) working capital implies -ve liquidity and the company is not likely to be able to payoff even its current liabilities & hence may considerably damage its reputation.
-A weak liquidity position is perceived as a threat to the solvency of the company

-II) On the basis of time :
+- I) On the basis of concept: - a.
+Gross working capital: It refers to all the current assets taken together. - b.
+Net working capital: It is the surplus of current assets over and above current liabilities. - (i) A positive net working capital occurs when current assets exceed current liabilities; - (ii) A negative net working capital occurs when current liabilities exceed current assets.
+A negative working capital implies -ve liquidity and the company is not likely to be able to payoff even its current liabilities & hence may considerably damage its reputation.
+A weak liquidity position is perceived as a threat to the solvency of the company - II) On the basis of time: - a.
+Permanent capital: - i.
+Regular Working capital: It is the working capital required to ensure circulation of inventories. - ii.
+Reserve working capital: It is the excess amount over the requirement of regular working capital which may be provided for contingencies. - b.
+Temporary working capital: - i.
+Seasonal working capital: It is required to meet seasonal demands. - ii.

-Permanent capital: a.

-Regular Working capital: It is the working capital required to ensure circulation of inventories. i.

-Reserve working capital: It is the excess amount over the requirement of regular working capital ii. which may be provided for contingencies.

-b.
-Temporary working capital :

-Seasonal working capital: It is required to meet seasonal demands. i.

-ii.
 Special working capital: It is required to meet special occasion such as launching of extensive marketing campaign.

-Factors affecting working capital requirements () CONFIRM QUESTION ()
+Factors affecting working capital requirements () CONFIRM OUESTION ()

-Nature of business: There are some business which require higher initial capital and lesser working 1. capital whereas some business require lower initial capital and larger amounts of working capital.

-Credit policy: Liberal credit policy will require higher and strict dividend policy will require low 2. working capital

-3. Production cycle: If length of production cycle is big it will require larger working capital and vice versa.

-Seasonal operations: Larger amounts of working capital is required for seasonal products because 4. they are produced once and sold throughout the year.

-Inventory policy : If firm wishes to maintain higher stock levels then higher working capital is required 5. and if lesser amount of inventory levels are maintained, it will require lesser working capital.

-Business cycle fluctuations: During Boom, higher working capital is required and lesser working 6. capital is required during depression.

-Working capital cycle : If the time gap between raw materials purchased and its conversion into cash 7. is big large working capital is required by the firm and vice versa.
+- 1. Nature of business: There are some business which require higher initial capital and lesser working capital whereas some business require lower initial capital and larger amounts of working capital. - 2.
+Credit policy: Liberal credit policy will require higher and strict dividend policy will require low working capital. - 3.
+Production cycle: If length of production cycle is big it will require larger working capital and vice versa. - 4.
+Seasonal operations: Larger amounts of working capital is required for seasonal products because they are produced once and sold throughout the year. - 5.
+Inventory policy: If firm wishes to maintain higher stock levels then higher working capital is required and if lesser amount of inventory levels are maintained, it will require lesser working capital. - 6.
+Business cycle fluctuations: During Boom, higher working capital is required and lesser working capital is required during depression. - 7.
+Working capital cycle: If the time gap between raw materials purchased and its conversion into cash is big large working capital is required by the firm and vice versa.